-[Editor’s note: “Industry Catalyst Gives Desktop Metal Stock Enormous Potential” was previously published in February 2021.
-It has since been updated to include the most relevant information available.]
+Editor’s note: “Industry Catalyst Gives Desktop Metal Enormous Potential” was previously published in November 2022.
+It has since been updated to include the most relevant information available.

 When it comes to 3D printing leader Desktop Metal (DM), it’s all about the Fourth Industrial Revolution.
-That is, the company is at the epicenter of a seismic shift in how factories and manufacturing plants across the globe operate.
+That is, the company has been at the epicenter of a seismic shift in how factories and manufacturing plants across the globe operate.

 When they do, they unlock significant economic value.
 And the companies at their center go from niche afterthought one year to titan of industry the next.